NarthonB/Glaser_Diagram_Project/README.md

   - clearly commented blocks of code
   - improved variable names

+  v1.2: Layer Properties and Internal/External Conditions assigned to DataFrames.
+  - Clearer to differentiate constant and manipulated variables.
+  - CONCERN: While more organised, lines of code are much more long-winded.
+Could make code visually harder to understand.

   v1.?: (list of planned features to be added during the v1 phase)
   - will integrate a choice of a permeable coating to mitigate condensation
   - will improve the visualisation with labels and/or textures for different materials